rkwong43/Toh/README.md

 # Tears Under Heaven
+CURRENTLY IN PROGRESS \
-Last Edited: 1/29/2020
+Last Edited: 2/4/2020

 _NOTE: Meant to be run on Python 3.7 or any compatible version with Pygame_

 Personal project using self-taught Python and the Pygame library.
 Is currently under development.
-  * Features decoupled views, models, controllers, and artificial intelligence for enemies.
+  * Features decoupled views, models, controllers, and artificial intelligence for behavior of enemies.
   * Has a collision detection algorithm for detecting when projectiles and ships intersect.
   * Supports different frame rates (default=60) while keeping the same gameplay.
   * Controller and main allow for restarting the game upon end.